 Over the next century, Brookville maintained its small-town lifestyle, with its population ebbing and flowing, sometimes nearly becoming a total ghost town.
 Despite its decline, one business continued to hang on – the Brookville Hotel restaurant.
 The hotel was purchased in 1894 by Gus and Mae Magnuson and gained a well-earned reputation for its great food.
 But it was Magnuson’s daughter, Helen Martin, who originated the famous family-style chicken dinners in 1915.

 Today, though Brookville continues to support a population of about 250 people, we could find no open businesses other than the post office when we were there in 2009.
-However, we’ve been alerted to the fact that the old Mercantile has been restored and is now the Sandstone Saloon, and that the old hotel is being repurposed, though it is said it may lose much of its original look.
+However, we’ve been alerted to the fact that the old Mercantile has been restored and is now the Sandstone Saloon, and that the old hotel is being repurposed.
 Today, it has become mostly a bedroom community to Salina commuters.
-This almost ghost town is well worth a visit to check out its unpaved and dusty streets and lined with sandstone buildings and wooden storefronts that look very much like they did over a century ago.
+This almost ghost town is well worth a visit to check out its unpaved and dusty streets lined with sandstone buildings and wooden storefronts that look very much like they did over a century ago.
 Its beautiful two-story stone school, last used in 1996, continues to stand.
 Brookville is located about 15 miles southwest of Salina on Kansas Highway 140.